Autumn Classic International: History

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union and organized by ISU member nations.
 The objective is to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-Challenger Series events had to be scheduled between 1 August and 15 December.
-When an event was held as part of the Challenger Series, it had to host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least twelve different ISU member nations.
-The minimum number of entrants required for each discipline was: eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
-While ISU member nations were limited to sending a maximum of three skaters or teams per discipline to each event, Skate Canada could enter an unlimited number of entrants in their own event.
-Additionally, each skater or team was limited to participating in at most three Challenger Series events each season.
+When an event is held as part of the Challenger Series, it must host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least ten different ISU member nations.
+The minimum number of entrants required for each discipline is eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
+Each ISU member nation is eligible to enter up to three skaters or teams per discipline in each competition, although Skate Canada may enter an unlimited number of entrants in their own event.

 The inaugural edition of the Autumn Classic International coincided with the launch of the Challenger Series and was held in Barrie, Ontario.
 Ross Miner of the United States won the men's event, Gabrielle Daleman of Canada won the women's event, Meagan Duhamel and Eric Radford of Canada won the pairs event, and Gabriella Papadakis and Guillaume Cizeron of France won the ice dance event.
 The Autumn Classic International was a Challenger Series event in 2014, from 2016 to 2019, in 2021, and in 2023.
-No competition was held in 2020 due to the COVID-19 pandemic.
-The last installment of the Autumn Classic International was held in 2023 in Montreal.
+No competition was held in 2020 due to the COVID-19 pandemic, and the event in 2021 was held without spectators or media present.
+The most recent iteration was held in 2023 in Montreal.